-Taraka, who studied IT Manga/Anime at Kyoto Computer Guraduate Institute of Informatics (KCGI) and completed her studies in March 2025, is continuing her artistic activities as a research student.In her solo exhibition, Taraka expresses in her paintings "my own inner journey through feelings of loss, loneliness, and distance" as she continues and further develops her studies at KCGI.The event runs from noon to 7 p.m. (until 5 p.m. on the last day, the 24th).
+Mr. Tharaka, who studied IT Manga & Anime at The University of Informatics Educational Corporation, The Kyoto College of Graduate Studies for Informatics (KCGI) and completed his studies in March 2025, is continuing his artistic activities as a research student.In his solo exhibition, Mr. Tharaka expresses in his paintings "my own inner journey through feelings of loss, loneliness, and distance" as he continues and further develops his studies at KCGI.The event runs from noon to 7 p.m. (until 5 p.m. on the last day, the 24th).

 About the exhibited works, Tharaka said, "My creations are strongly influenced by my own cultural roots in Sri Lankan folklore, temple murals, and even traditional stories that I have learned over the years.At the same time, I combined and expressed Japanese folk art and everyday aesthetics that I encountered through my life and study in Japan," he explained.